 Here are the general steps to getting your phlebotomy certification:

 - Complete an approved phlebotomy program.
-These programs are offered through community colleges and trade schools.
+These programs are offered through community colleges, trade schools, and online programs.
 There are also online options available.
 A typical phlebotomy program will take anywhere from a couple of weeks to months to complete.
 It will include a didactic portion (typical class-room style learning) and hands-on practice components.
+Stepful has an Online Phlebotomy Certification Program that only takes 4 weeks to complete.

 - Pass one of the certification exams.
 There are several phlebotomy certification exams offered by organizations such as the American Society for Clinical Pathology (ASCP) and the National Phlebotomy Association (NPA).
 To become eligible to take one of these exams, you will first need to satisfy their prerequisites.